manujsdev/manu-blog-svelte/src/lib/articles/config-nvim-with-lua-basic-options/index-en.md

   :help cursorline
 ```

-The directory of folders we have it like this:
+We have the directory of folders like this:

 ```
 nvim